ofiwg/libfabric/man/fi_endpoint.3.md

   reclaim them.
 No other guarantees are made with respect to the state of the operation.

+  Note: This flag is used to control when a completion entry is inserted into a completion queue.
+It does not apply to operations that do not generate a completion queue entry, such as the fi_inject operation.

 *FI_TRANSMIT_COMPLETE*
 : Indicates that a completion should be generated when the transmit operation has completed relative to the local provider.
 The exact